fullstorydev/terraform-aws-fullstory-cloud-relay/README.md

 ```

 ### Validation
-Once an instance of the FullStory Relay has been successfully created, the health endpoint at `https://<relay_fqdn>/healthz` should return a `200 OK`.
+Once an instance of the Fullstory Relay has been successfully created, the health endpoint at `https://<relay_fqdn>/healthz` should return a `200 OK`.

 ## Resources